 When your hair is insanely dehydrated and damaged, you’ve only got a couple of options: deep condition or cut it all off.
 Since I’ve been growing my hair out for a while now, I’m firmly in the deep condition camp.
 But even though I know it will do wonders for my hair, I don’t really want to spend 30 minutes in the shower twiddling my thumbs while my hair mask goes to work.

 Instead it relies on a blend of aloe vera, jojoba oil, glycerin and essential oils to coat even your driest bits and repair damaged tresses.
-Add in some biotin and you’ve got yourself a hair-fortifying mask that encourages growth and strengthens strands.
+And witch hazel improves scalp circulation and leaves your strands feeling clean and smooth.
+Just add in some biotin and you’ve got yourself a hair-fortifying mask that encourages growth and strengthens strands.

 Just comb the mask through dry hair before bed, then slap on a shower cap and go to sleep.
 The mask soaks in overnight so you wake to brand new locks.
 Yeah, it’s that easy, and you’ll see a difference in just one night.